-PAT has improved many areas across the process of recombinant protein manufacture, notes Kistle.
+PAT has improved many areas across the process of recombinant protein manufacture, notes Kistler.
 The tools that are now available serve to reduce the impact of manufacturing deviations through either accurate automated process control, or through use as an analogous analytical method, he explains.
-“In the second scenario, the time required to investigate and close a deviation is reduced, freeing facility staff to work on other priorities,” Kistle says.
+“In the second scenario, the time required to investigate and close a deviation is reduced, freeing facility staff to work on other priorities,” Kistler says.

 “Incorporating PAT into downstream development affords greater understanding of a process, which gives greater opportunity for optimization and ensuring it is robust when transferred into manufacturing,” adds Marcia Kary, principal scientist, Biologics Product Development, Catalent Biologics.

 One strategy that has thus far been successful in improving process control over bulk mAb manufacturing is the quality-by-design (QbD) approach.
 QbD can be used to identify optimal process controls that can be used for consistent manufacture.

 “QbD takes into account large amounts of data to create processes optimized for the best results, and it is aligned with regulatory and

 industry efforts to ensure efficiency, safety, and quality of medications.
 This strategy enables us to identify and optimize robust process controls to boost the bulk manufacture of mAbs and consistently create quality products,” says Mason.